sirisian/ecmascript-types/README.md

 The proof can follow callable contracts through acquisition and stepping.
 A known non-object hook result fails acquisition.
 A consumer that requests a step also fails when `next` is known non-callable or its result is known non-object. `const [] = source` still acquires an iterator but never calls `next`; a nonempty pattern, elision or rest does request a step.
 A step result of `{}` is an Object and remains valid; the early check does not require a complete `IteratorResult` interface or boolean `done`.

 For a real async iterator the step result is awaited before the Object check.
 The entry-hook result is never awaited.
 Synchronous fallback checks the raw synchronous step result as an Object and awaits its yielded value, not the step object.
 Unknown returns, open members and unresolved overload results do not prove failure; a union is rejected only when every selected path fails a reached stage.
 The check evaluates no getters or protocol methods and changes no closing or liveness obligations.

+Closing has its own negative proof, applied only when the consumer is known to reach a close whose failure is not suppressed by an incoming throw completion.
+An empty array binding or assignment pattern acquires and closes without calling `next`; a known non-nullish non-callable `return`, or a close method whose result is known non-Object, is an early error there.
+A definitely-yielding first step followed immediately by `break` supplies another bounded close edge.
+A possibly exhausted iterator, unresolved control flow, or an existing throw that wins over the close failure does not.
+Nullish `return` remains a no-op.
+Synchronous close checks the raw result (a Promise is an Object); actual async close checks the awaited result.
+Unresolved async-from-sync adapter paths remain dynamic.
+No cleanup method runs during checking, and accepted programs retain cleanup effects, exception precedence and reference liveness.

 The protocols are interfaces, so a value satisfies them by having the members.
 This is not a stylistic choice: ```for...of``` asks whether ```[Symbol.iterator]``` is callable and never asks what a value declared, so a type that refused a hand-written iterator would describe a language this is not.